MylesLandais/obsidian-sync/ITIL v4 foundations.md

 ![[Pasted image 20211109100459.png]]
 **Plan** portfolio decisions, creating a shared vision that drives implementation directions for the organization.
 Information about the service offering performance and trends.
 Improve
-**Improve** activies for continual improvement and practices **Engage** Develop an understanding of stakeholder needs, through relationships.
-Processing feedback **Design & transition**
+**Improve** activies for continual improvement and practices, anaylsis of data identifying **Engage** Develop an understanding of stakeholder needs, through relationships.
+Processing feedback **Design & transition** Time to market, Meeting stakeholders expectations and constraints (costs) **Obtain/build** Components are available when they are needed and meet spec. *Current Status* improvement for all four dimensions
-**Obtain/build** *Current Status* improvement for all four dimensions **Deliver & support **
+**Deliver & support **
 # Best Practices
 *Practicies* are organizational resources designed for work performance and completing objectives

-a) Information security management (5.1.3)
-b) Relationship management (5.1.9)
-**Supplier management**
+**Information security management** Ensures Confidentiality, Integrity, Availability

+**Relationship management** Establish and Nurturing relationships between customer and provider.

-ensure performance of suppliers
+**Supplier management** ensure performance of suppliers

-d) Availability management (5.2.1)
-e) Capacity and performance management (5.2.3)
+**Availability management** levels of availability meet expectations

+**Capacity and performance management** Cost-Effective performance for current and future demands.

-**IT asset management**
-	Inventory of objects belonging to IT with a lifecycle
+**IT asset management** Inventory of objects belonging to IT with a lifecycle, managing costs of assets

-g) Service continuity management (5.2.12)
+**Service continuity management**

 **Monitoring and event management** Report selected changes of state.
-Events defined by the state change for IT assets 3
+Events defined by the state change for IT assets

 i) Release management (5.2.9)
-j) Service configuration management (5.2.11) **Deployment management** Moving to live enviornments **Continual improvement**
+j) Service configuration management (5.2.11) **Deployment management** Moving to live enviornments

+**Continual improvement**
-	analytical analysis with identification leading to factual desicion making driving improvements *Take Action* performing the work.
+	analytical analysis with identification leading to factual desicion making driving improvements
+-	*Take Action* performing the work.
-	*Where are we now* determind current state.
+-	*Where are we now* determind current state.
-	*How do we get there?* focused on outling action plan *What is the vision?* defines the improvement initiatives that align with org goals and objectives *Where do we want to be?* Define in quantified metrics, Key Performance Indicators *Did we get there?* Compare to baseline, determind if goals have been met *how do we keep the momentum going?*
+-	*How do we get there?* focused on outling action plan
+-	*What is the vision?* defines the improvement initiatives that align with org goals and objectives
-**Change control**
+-	*Where do we want to be?* Define in quantified metrics, Key Performance Indicators
+-	*Did we get there?* Compare to baseline, determind if goals have been met
+-	*how do we keep the momentum going?*

+**Change control => Change Enablement**
 *Changes* are for planned changes, Integration and Continual Development (CI/CD), and avoiding conflicts *Change Authority* should be assigned for each type of change and change model.
-*Normal Changes* require risk assesment, scheduling after approval by *change authority* *Standard Changes* are well understood with documentation, low-risk, and have been pre-authorized.
+- *Normal Changes* require risk assesment, scheduling after approval by *change authority*, not considered routine
+- *Standard Changes* are well understood with documentation, low-risk, and have been pre-authorized.
+- *Emergency Changes* high impact/urgency, must be done as soon as possible.

 **Incident management**
 may include scripts for collecting information, formal processed for logging incidents, and required knowledge to investigate issues.

 **Problem management**
 activities can be treated as improvement opportunities and result in change enablement *identifty*, *problem control*, *error control.*

-p) Service request management (5.2.16)
+**Service request management**
 	Quality of service handling requests for users, or user representative normal part of service delivery.
 	*Design and transition* standard changes to services initiated and fulfilled through service requests.
 	*Deliver and support*

-q) Service desk (5.2.14)
-	centralized service desk is where all employes work in a single location
+**Service desk** centralized service desk is where all employes work in a single location

-r) Service level management (5.2.15)
+r) **Service level management** (5.2.15)
 	*customer engagement* asking customer how technology can help their work *Improve* feedback from users as recommendations for improvements